sjl/adopt/docs/01-usage.markdown

 This is tedious and inefficient if you have a lot of arguments.
-If you don't care much about argument parsing speed, Adopt provides a function called `collect` that does exactly this, so you don't have to type out that `lambda`
+If you don't care much about argument parsing speed, Adopt provides a function called `collect` that does exactly this, so you don't have to type out that `lambda` yourself (and `nil` is the default initial value, so you don't need that either):

-yourself:
+    :::lisp
     (defparameter *option-exclude*
       (adopt:make-option 'exclude
         :long "exclude"
         :parameter "PATTERN"
-        :help "exclude PATTERN (may be given multiple times)" :initial-value nil
+        :help "exclude PATTERN (may be given multiple times)" :reduce #'adopt:collect))
-        :reduce #'adopt:collect))

-A more efficient (though slightly uglier) solution could be to use `nreverse` at the end:
+A more efficient (though slightly uglier) solution would be to use `nreverse` at the end:

+    :::lisp
     (defparameter *option-exclude*
       (adopt:make-option 'exclude
         :long "exclude"
         :parameter "PATTERN"
-        :help "exclude PATTERN (may be given multiple times)" :initial-value nil
-        :reduce (adopt:flip #'cons)
+        :help "exclude PATTERN (may be given multiple times)" :reduce (adopt:flip #'cons)
         :finally #'nreverse))